END-1300 Introduction to Electroneurodiagnostic Technology

 3 Credits

 Basic discussion of evoked potential recording techniques.
-Emphasis on equipment, principles of operation, associated waves related to normal and abnormal waveforms, placement and calibration, and obtaining clearly resolved and replicated obligated waveforms of brainstem auditory, visual, and somatosensory evoked potentials in adults and pediatric subjects.
+Emphasis on equipment, principles of operation, associated waves related to normal and abnormal waveforms, placement and calibration, and obtaining clearly resolved and replicated obligated waveforms of brainstem auditory, visual, and somatosensory evoked potentials.

 END-1911 END Directed Practice I